Aerophone: Flute

 A flute is a type of aerophone, as is the Eunuch flute, also referred to as a mirliton.
 A flute is an aerophone or reedless wind instrument that produces its sound from the flow of air across an opening, usually a sharp edge.
 According to the instrument classification of Hornbostel–Sachs, flutes are categorized as edge-blown aerophones.
 Aside from the voice, flutes are the earliest known musical instruments.
 A number of flutes dating to about 43,000 to 35,000 years ago have been found in the Swabian Alb region of Germany.
 These flutes demonstrate that a developed musical tradition existed from the earliest period of modern human presence in Europe.

 Reed

 A reed aerophone is a musical instrument that produces sound by the player's breath being directed against a lamella or pair of lamellae which periodically interrupt the airflow and cause the air to be set in motion.
-Reed aerophones can be further sub-divided into two distinct categories: single-reed and double-reed instruments.
+Reed aerophones can be further subdivided into two distinct categories: single-reed and double-reed instruments.
 The former includes clarinets and saxophones, while examples of the latter are oboes and bassoons.